Vijay2502/fa19-202-avengers/Scrum Documentation/Alternate day scrum meeting/vijay.md

 I plan on Implementing the final level for the game and final level's enemy
 ## Blockers
 Currently there are no blockers from my side.

+#19th Nov
+## What tasks did I work on?
+Implemented final level of the game and the enemy for final level
+## What am I planning to work next?
+I plan on Implementing the observer pattern for final level's enemy's health bar
+## Blockers
+Currently there are no blockers from my side.

+#21th Nov
+## What tasks did I work on?
+Implemented observer pattern for final level's enemy's health
+## What am I planning to work next?
+I plan on refactoring the code for menu screen to display the stats for each character, and bug fixes in final level
+## Blockers
+Currently there are no blockers from my side.